top of page

 3. Garcia-Pelegrin et al. (2022) Zoo Biology

-Study 1: Evolutionary drivers of neophobia across the avian clade: Submitted for publication and available in pre-print: https://doi.org/10.31219/osf.io/qhy8m
+Study 1: ManyBirds Project, Miller et al., (Submitted) Evolutionary drivers of neophobia across the avian clade: PLOS BIOLOGY and available in pre-print: https://doi.org/10.31219/osf.io/qhy8m (click for link)

 @TheManyBirds (Twitter/X)